 The obvious precedent for declaring a set of functions in multiple headers is the set of container overloads in the <iterator> header, such as begin, end, and data.
-The same overloads are present in each container header so that clients of that container can easily use these functions; however, the specification for these functions remains in the iterators part of the standard.
-Similarly, the subset of atomic overloads could be added to the <memory> header along side the declaration of atomic<shared\ptr<T>>, while the specification remains untouched in the atomics part of the library.
+The same overloads are present in each container header so that clients of that container can easily use these functions; however, the specification for these functions remains in the iterators part of the Standard.

-5.2.3 Add all atomic free-functions to <memory>
+5.2.4 Add all atomic free-functions to <memory>

-The chief concern with adding just the minimal set of overloads is that, while containing all the overloads necessary to support the shared\ptr API, it is just a subset of the complete set of overloaded declarations in the <atomic> header, notably missing all volatile overloads, and those functions that would be ill-formed for shared\ptr.
+The chief concern with adding just the minimal set of overloads is that, while containing all the overloads necessary to support the shared\ptr API, that set is just a subset of the complete set of overloaded declarations in the <atomic> header, notably missing all pointer-to-volatile overloads, and those functions that would be ill-formed for shared\ptr, so constrained to not exist for such instantiations.

-If we are worried about that partial overload set, another option would be to add all the free function interface of the <atomic> header to <memory>.
+If we are worried about that partial overload set, another option would be to add all the free-function interface of the <atomic> header to <memory>.
 The author believes that to be an excessive creep of unnecessary functionality into another header.

-Given that the primary template atomic<T> cannot be instantiated for types other than instantiations of shared\ptr and weak\ptr without also including the <atomic> header, it seems tricky to abuse this partial overload set in practice.
+Given that the primary template atomic<T> cannot be instantiated for types other than instantiations of shared\ptr and weak\ptr without also including the <atomic> header, it abusing this partial overload set seems tricky in practice.

-5.2.4 Include <atomic> from <memory>
+5.2.5 Include <atomic> from <memory>

 A simpler and more practical approach might be to simply mandate that the <memory> header directly includes <atomic>, just as it already includes <compare>.
-While this seems to be a bigger leak of excessive functionality through an unrelated header, in practice the implementation of shared\ptr requires the use of atomic integers to handle the strong and weak reference counts.
-Nevertheless, this does seem to be a more impactful change than necessary with potential to impact compile times.
+While this solution seems to be a bigger leak of excessive functionality through an unrelated header, in practice the implementation of shared\ptr requires the use of atomic integers to handle the strong and weak reference counts.
+Nevertheless, this approach does seem to be a more impactful change than necessary with potential to impact compile times.